Clarity-Digital-Twin/brain-go-brrr/README.md

 **Research-Grade EEG Analysis with State-of-the-Art Deep Learning**

+> 📢 **Repository Update**: Active seizure detection development has moved to [SeizureTransformer](https://github.com/Clarity-Digital-Twin/SeizureTransformer) for clinical evaluation and NEDC scoring.
+This repository continues to maintain core EEG processing capabilities.

 > 🚧 **Work in Progress** - This repository is under active development for research purposes.
 > Not a medical device.
 Not for clinical use.
 External validation pending.